-Students will receive clinical assistance with pronunciation under the guidance of a personal Communication Sciences & Disorders tutor for the semester.
+Students will receive either clinical assistance with pronunciation under the guidance of a personal Communication Sciences & Disorders tutor for the semester or personal non-clinical assistance, as the need demands.
 They will also be required to work with computer-assisted pronunciation programs weekly.
 Fall, Spring.